Orthogonal Representation Learning for Estimating Causal Quantities: ORTHOGONAL REPRESENTATION LEARNING

 \textbf{Interpretation.} Hence, by minimizing the joint loss from Eq.~\eqref{eq:balancing}, two things happen simultaneously.
 On the one hand, the plug-in loss $\hat{\mathcal{L}}_{\mathit{\Phi}}(h_a \circ \Phi)$ aims to expand the regions of the covariate space where $\mu_a^x$ (and thus CAPOs/CATE) are heterogeneous (to make the regression surface smoother).
 On the other hand, the balancing loss $\hat{\mathcal{L}}_\text{{Bal}}(\Phi)$ contracts the low-overlap regions of the covariate space (to minimize an empirical probability metric).
 Those considerations bring us to the following inductive bias.

 \textbf{``Low overlap -- low heterogeneity'' inductive bias.} For the joint loss in Eq.~\eqref{eq:balancing} to perform well, we implicitly require that the regions of the covariate space with low CAPOs/CATE heterogeneity to \emph{coincide} with the low-overlap regions.
-For example, instrumental variables $X_I\subseteq X$ have constant dependence in CAPOs/CATE and, at the same time, create the low-overlap regions.
+For example, instrumental variables $X_I\subseteq X$ induce no heterogeneity in CAPOs/CATE and, at the same time, create the low-overlap regions.

 \textbf{Inductive bias and OR-learners.} The \ORlearners, on the other hand, \emph{do not require such an inductive bias to perform well}: they consider the low-overlap regions as \emph{inherently uncertain}.
 In contrast, the DR-learners scale up the MSE risk in the low-overlap regions (as they rely on the IPTW weights); and R-/IVW-learners de-emphasize those regions and only fit CATE well in the overlapping parts of $\mathcal{X}$.
 Therefore, only \emph{in special finite-sample cases} when the inductive bias is true, the end-to-end methods with the balancing constraint might yield a better estimator of CAPOs/CATE than the \ORlearners.
-However, \emph{in general}, the \ORlearners are \emph{asymptotically optimal} due to the Neyman-orthogonality.
-We summarize our findings in Fig.~\ref{fig:or-learner-summary}.
+Yet, \emph{in general}, the \ORlearners are \emph{asymptotically optimal} due to the Neyman-orthogonality.
+We sum up our findings in Fig.~\ref{fig:or-learner-summary} of Appendix~\ref{app:visual-summary}.

-\section{Experiments}
+\section{EXPERIMENTS}

 The primary aim of our numerical experiments is \emph{\textbf{not}} standard benchmarking but \emph{to validate the insights from} \textbf{RQ} \circledred{1} and \textbf{RQ} \circledred{2}, that is, when to use the OR-learners instead of the standard Neyman-orthogonal learners or instead of representations with balancing constraint.